rinigus/mapbox-gl-qml/api.md

     with the different pixel densities and adjust the scale on fly.
 Note that the minimal `pixelRatio` is set to `devicePixelRatio` used at the map widget construction.

+    It is recommended to use this property for adjusting map overall zoom for HiDPI cases.
+However, do not assume relationships between Qt and map logical pixel sizes as it will depend on selected implementation of the rendering and may change in future.
+Instead, for adding custom elements through map styles, use the properties made for such conversion: `mapToQtPixelRatio`, `metersPerPixel`,
+    `metersPerMapPixel`.

 * `string `**`styleJson`** The map style in JSON given as a string.
 Sets a new style from a JSON that must conform to the